apache/nuttx/boards/arm/stm32/olimex-stm32-p207/README.txt

  - USB-HS_OTG: The other connector (device) is connected to the high speed STM32 inputs (not enabled).

- - CAN:        Built in app 'can' works, but appart from that not really tested.
+ - CAN:        Built in app 'can' works, but apart from that not really tested.

  - Ethernet:   Ping to other station on the network works.